michaelk10452/RAG-Piazza-Chatbot/README.md

 ## 📌 System Overview
 The **RAG-Piazza Chatbot** is a **Retrieval-Augmented Generation (RAG)**-based course assistant designed to enhance student learning through **efficient and intelligent information retrieval**.
 Built using **Streamlit, FAISS, and OpenAI GPT**, the chatbot enables students to interact with their course material, syllabus, and Piazza discussions dynamically, retrieving the most relevant information before generating accurate responses.

+This system was originally built for **CS 101** and comes with a preloaded dataset that has been vectorized and chunked for optimal performance.
+However, it can be easily modified to work with any course that has Piazza post data, a syllabus, and other course materials.

 ## 🚀 Why This System Stands Out
 - **Optimized for Speed**: Precomputed FAISS embeddings ensure near-instantaneous retrieval of relevant course materials.
 - **Scalability & Efficiency**: Designed with **vector databases (FAISS)** to handle large-scale information retrieval tasks with minimal latency.